Categories

 • While lenders can be sympathetic, they have a process to follow.

-• As mentioned above, you will most likely have to secure your loan against a personal asset to increase your chances of approval and to keep costs down.
+• As mentioned above, you will most likely have to secure your loan against a personal asset to increase your chances of approval and keep costs down.

 The bottom line of getting a personal loan with a low credit score